 Mt.
 Joy Trail @ Valley Forge National Park (moderate, 7.9 miles)

 Looking for other fun things to do this fall?
-Sign up for our weekly newsletter to have events delivered straight to your inbox.
-And, if you need any more fall ideas, be sure to check out Chester County’s best pumpkin picking too.
+If you need any more fall ideas, be sure to check out Chester County’s best pumpkin picking and local orchards too.

 Have any other places that you like to frequent?
 Share them in the comments!